rupeshtiwari/dev-environment-setup-kit/README.md

 ## ⌛ What will be installed in my pc with these setup?

-This msi will help you to install below MSI's:
+This `Setup.bat` file will install below MSI's in your machine:

-> node, git and vs code in your machine.
+> Node, Git and Visual Studio Code

-It will also help you to install
+Next it will install

-> few required node packages and 25+ VS Code extensions.
+> few Node Packages and 25+ VS Code Extensions.

 Therefore please do not miss this fun :)